redwolfsecurity/axibase_dockers/README.md

   axibase/atsd-sandbox:latest
 ```

-Alternatively, use configuration files to pass these variables into the container using property name format.
+Alternatively, configuration files can be used instead of environment variables.

 `SLACK_CONFIG` and `TELEGRAM_CONFIG` variables specify path to the files with configuration parameters for [Slack](https://github.com/axibase/atsd/blob/master/rule-engine/notifications/slack.md) and [Telegram](https://github.com/axibase/atsd/blob/master/rule-engine/notifications/telegram.md) respectively.
 File format is the same as for `EMAIL_CONFIG` variable.